top of page

 Real-life examples to support professional reflection and practice when working with PDA profiles.

-This downloadable pack features three anonymised case studies exploring Pathological Demand Avoidance (PDA) across a range of educational and support settings.
+This downloadable pack features six anonymised case studies exploring Pathological Demand Avoidance (PDA) across a range of educational and support settings.
 Each case is accompanied by outcome summaries, reflective questions, and discussion prompts to support deeper understanding and team-based learning.

 Originally created as part of the PDA Professionals CPD Course, this resource can also be used independently as a practical training or supervision tool.